Contractor Profiles: How payment speed and payment history is collected and calculated

 There are various steps contractors can take to improve their payment score.

-The payment risk score depends on available projects associated with contractors.
-You can improve your payment risk score by creating a free Levelset account and entering past projects where there was no slow payment or non payment.
+The payment speed score depends on available projects associated with contractors.
+You can improve your payment speed score by creating a free Levelset account and entering past projects where there was no slow payment or non payment.

-Exchanging lien waivers when payment is made is an easy way to improve your payment risk score as it suggests good payment practices.
-Requesting and receiving preliminary notices is also an easy way to improve your payment risk score since these notices help identify all the parties on the job so GCs and Property Owners know who all must be paid.
+Exchanging lien waivers when payment is made is an easy way to improve your payment speed score as it suggests good payment practices.
+Requesting and receiving preliminary notices is also an easy way to improve your payment speed score since these notices help identify all the parties on the job so GCs and Property Owners know who all must be paid.

-One of the easiest and fastest ways to improve your payment risk score is to ask past or current subcontractors and vendors for a rating or review of your payment process.
+One of the easiest and fastest ways to improve your rating is to ask past or current subcontractors and vendors for a rating or review of your payment process.
 Specifically, you can ask them to review

 - How fast you paid them on a job